JFXtras/jfxtras-styles/README.md

 * Samples and theme tester app on samples sub-project
 * Lots of real world, recognized Java apps already using it (NASA's applications, applications used in the White House, etc, etc)

 This is a “pluggable” JavaFX theme.
-This means there’s zero coupling because this theme doesn’t define any new Controls, instead, it adds features to the existing JavaFX controls that you regularly use (controls from the standard JavaFX API or from known third party libraries) by leveraging the JavaFX Skin API.
+This means there’s zero coupling because this theme doesn’t define any new Controls and the developer only needs to run 1 line of code to set the theme (this is all the coupling you’ll get).
+It adds features to the existing JavaFX controls that you regularly use (controls from the standard JavaFX API or from known third party libraries) by leveraging the JavaFX Skin API.

 Check [documentation](https://pixelduke.com/java-javafx-theme-jmetro) for a deeper dive.